 Submit the password.
 The screen below will appear.
 Check that the network is healthy.
-A green tick should be in the 'Network Health' box, on the bottom left hand corner of the screen.
+A green tick and Network Health OK should be displayed in the top center part of the page.

 Figure 4 shows the opening screen of the STAPS application.
 For an explanation of the display please see Section 5.16.